J-HangarSpace

 (Photo [May 2022]: ハム。B.R.A via Twitter @hamu4207)

-The three aircraft purchased under the FY2012 supplementary budget (8449-8451) had all been due for delivery by the end of March 2016.
-An FY2015 request for an additional five was whittled down to just two helicopters, but a bulk order for 17 under FY2016 funding already exceeded by two the FY2014–2018 MTDP provision for 23 helicopters.
-The 10th of those 17 aircraft was test flying in mid-September 2020, with the remaining seven due for delivery in the course of 2021.
+Maintaining a steady pace of production (see Procurement by Fiscal Year table below), Mitsubishi had reached what subsequently proved to be the halfway point during 2013.
+The three aircraft purchased under the FY2012 supplementary budget (8451-8453) had all been due for delivery by the end of March 2016.
+An FY2015 request for an additional five was whittled down to just two helicopters, but a bulk order for 17 under FY2016 funding already exceeded by three the FY2014–2018 MTDP provision for 23 helicopters.
+The seventh of those 17 aircraft (8466) flew for the first time on April 6, 2020, the 70th aircraft in October that year.

 The Japan Ministry of Defense released figures that showed the pace at which the SH-60K had superseded the SH-60J over the years FY2015 to FY2019: